CharlieChenEC/sonic-utilities/doc/Command-Reference.md

 **config tacacs passkey**

 This command is used to modify the global value for the TACACS+ passkey.
 When user has not configured server specific passkey, this global value shall be used for that server.

 - Usage:
   ```
   config tacacs passkey <pass_key>
   ```

+The below command is to configure global value for passkey.

 - Example:
   ```